 Both applications can be used to create original graphics and animation.
 Both use a timeline and offer scripting capabilities for controlling animation programmatically.
 After Effects includes a larger set of effects.

 Both applications allow you to place graphics on separate layers for compositing.
 These layers can be turned on and off as needed.
 Both also allow you to apply effects to the contents of individual layers.

 Because all drawing and painting in After Effects is done on layers separate from any imported video, it is always non-destructive.
-Flash has both destructive and nondestructive drawing modes.
+Animate has both destructive and nondestructive drawing modes.